Weather conditions eyed in Kobe Bryant helicopter crash, officials say

 “The weather conditions did not meet our minimum standards for flying,” Josh Rubenstein, a spokesman for the Los Angeles Police Department, told the paper.
 He pointed out that the department’s Air Support Division did not fly helicopters early on due to the conditions.

 Around the time of the crash, L.A.
-Times reporter Richard Winton reported that the mountains were “fogged in.”
+Times' Richard Winton reported that the mountains were “fogged in.”

 “It [didn’t] sound right and it was real low.
 I saw it falling and spluttering.
-But it was hard to make out as It was so foggy,” Jerry Kocharain told the Los Angeles Times.
+But it was hard to make out as it was so foggy,” Jerry Kocharian, a witness, told the Los Angeles Times.

 "You could hear it – thump, thump, thump – and then a loud thud," Pastor Bob Bjerkaas, who was teaching Sunday school at the Church in the Canyons, told USA Today.
 His wife ran out and saw a cloud of gray billowing from the mountains, the report said.
 Bjerkaas said it was “dense."